andydevs/machine-learning-mushrooms/README.md

 # Machine Learning Mushrooms

 Train a simple ML model to classify mushrooms.
+This serves as a test bed for machine learning stuff.

 ## Running

-Create a virtualenv for python3
+Create a virtualenv for python3.
 To train model, run `python -m trainer.task`.
-After the model is trained.
-It can be served using `flask run`